Friedjof/WifiTester/README.md

   make start
   ```

-- To re-upload the SPIFFS and restart monitoring, use:
+- To re-upload the Littlefs and restart monitoring, use:

   ```shell
   make reupload
   ```

-- To flash the firmware and start monitoring without touching the SPIFFS, use:
+- To flash the firmware and start monitoring without touching the Littlefs, use:

   ```shell
   make reload